alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 - KeepassXC password database is kept on an encrypted drive (basically nested encryption) on my keychain.

-- One Yubikey will be kept on person at all times and another as a backup in a secure, undisclosed location.
+- Anyone using Yubikey should have two total, one as a backup.
+One Yubikey will be kept on person at all times and another as a backup in a secure, undisclosed location.

 	##### **Additional Backup and Protection Measures:**
 	- NAS will use drives in RAID5 for added redundancy in case of drive failure or damage.